hyperledger-archives/avalon/BUILD.md

 First, make sure environment variables are set as described in the [PREREQUISITES document](PREREQUISITES.md).

-The steps below will set up a python virtual environment to install things into.
-Set `TCF_HOME` to the top level directory of your `TrustedComputeFramework` repository.
+The steps below will set up a Python virtual environment to install things into.
+Set `TCF_HOME` to the top level directory of your `trusted-compute-framework` source repository.
 You will need these environment variables set in every shell session where you interact with TCF.
 ```